TyloRoberts/fosvis/README.md

 If you want to add a layer with custom data you can do that by setting the ```custom_histogram``` paramater to ```True```.
 You will also need to provide a txt data file through the ```custom_histogram_file``` paramater.

 The histogram data is repersented in a txt file with every line repersenting a bar in a histogram for a specific fosmid at a specific site on the fosmid.
 It should be in the following format:

 ```
 <fasta_header> <start> <end> <value> [options]
 ```

-* Fast headers are used to idenitfy which fosmid the histogram data is for
+* Fast headers are used to identify which fosmid the histogram data is for
 * Can just leave the '[options]' empty - see the circos website if you want to use any of these options

 For example, if my diagram consisted of 2 fosmids named fosmid1 and fosmid2 of length 10 base pairs (for example...), then I could provide the following data in the txt file for a custom histogram: